ThizThizzyDizzy/tree-feller/README.md

 ### You can use the tree feller for ores
 Add trees using ore for the trunk and with leaves disabled:

-[COAL_ORE, STONE, {required-leaves: 0, leaf-range: 0, max-height: 256}]
+[COAL_ORE, STONE, {required-leaves: 0, leaf-detect-range: 0, leaf-break-range: 0, max-height: 256}]

 Add tools for each pickaxe with allowed-trees set to ORE

 {type: IRON_PICKAXE, allowed-trees: ORE}

 Set allowed-trees for the axes to LOG

 {type: IRON_AXE, allowed-trees: LOG}

-Fore more specific configuration, allowed-trees should be set to a list of tree indexes, such as [0, 1, 2, 3, 4, 5] for the first 6 trees defined
+For more specific configuration, allowed-trees should be set to a list of tree indexes, such as [0, 1, 2, 3, 4, 5] for the first 6 trees defined

 (you may need to set max-height higher as well)